Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 5. Dongbaekseom Island & Coastal Walk

-Dongbaekseom Island is a small forested area at the edge of Haeundae Beach, famous for its scenic coastal path, ocean and Gwangan bridge views, and the iconic APEC House.
+Dongbaekseom Island is a small forested area at the edge of Haeundae Beach, famous for its scenic coastal path, ocean views, views of the Gwangan Bridge, and the iconic APECHouse.

 Coastal view of the ocean and Gwangan Bridge from Dongbaekseom Island in Busan.